 The annual board meeting of the Center of Market-Oriented Corporate Management (CMM), chaired by Professor Dr. Dr. h.c.
-Hermann Simon took place on 25th of March 2015 on the campus of WHU in Vallendar.
-The center acts as an exchange platform for science and practice focusing on market-oriented questions.
+Hermann Simon took place on March 25, 2015 on the WHU-Campus in Vallendar.
+The center acts as an exchange platform for science and business focusing on market-oriented questions.
 As the chairman of the board Professor Simon started the meeting and introduced three new members for election which where accepted by the members concordant: Dr. York Nelius, Bernd Wieczorek and Rolf Sigmund.
-Dominic Bergers introduced himself as the new managing director of CMM.
+Dominic Bergers, Research Assistant at the Otto Beisheim Endowed Chair for Marketing and Commerce, will assist Professor Fassnacht with the Management of the CMM.

 In the beginning of the meeting, Professor Fassnacht reported about the recent development at WHU, news about the CMM and the Otto Beisheim Endowed Chair of Marketing and Commerce.
 While doing this, Fassnacht presented the new slogan “We inspire Marketing” of the Chair and its three key pillars: Practice, Teaching and Research.
 Furthermore, Professor Simon and Professor Fassnacht informed the members about the near release of the fourth edition of their book-classic “Preismanagement” (engl.: Price Management).
 Also, the attractiveness of the teaching at the Chair has been increased significantly by guest lectures as well as real life case studies with companies such as Breuninger, L’Oréal, Lufhansa Consulting, Miele and Amazon.